rm511130/cpp-warmup-then-fast/README.md

 14. Let's experience what the "Important Consequences" (described above) really mean:

-We'll need to use JMeter to simulate some hundreds of users randomly using our `Counter` App.
+We'll need to use JMeter to simulate hundreds of users randomly using our `Counter` App.
 The command is:

 `jmeter -n -t x-plan.jmx | awk '/Active/{ print $0; }'`

 The `awk` part of the command is just to filter out summary information which will make the logs easier to read.

-If using the JMeter GUI, simply `FILE > Open > x-plan.jmx` and click on the play button and switch to `Summary Report`
+If using the JMeter GUI, simply `FILE > Open > x-plan.jmx`, click on the play button and switch to `Summary Report`

 ![](https://github.com/rm511130/cpp-warmup-then-fast/blob/master/JmeterGUI.png)